Certain factors may increase your risk of developing frozen shoulder.

 Age and sex

-People 40 and older are more likely to experience frozen shoulder.
-Most of the people who develop the condition are women.
+People 40 and older, particularly women, are more likely to have frozen shoulder.

 Immobility or reduced mobility